intercity/chef-repo/README.md

 ### Deploying your applications

+Applications are deployed using capistrano.
+You can find a sample application to be deployed using these recipes here: [https://github.com/intercity/intercity_sample_app](https://github.com/intercity/intercity_sample_app).

 The two commands in the previous section prepare your apps to be deployed with Capistrano.

 The folder structure for each app on your server looks like:

 ```
 /u/apps/your_app